JAlcocerT/JAlcocerT/content/blog/da-ARChitechture.md

   {{< card link="https://jalcocert.github.io/JAlcocerT/setup-bi-tools-docker/#conclusions" title="A Project Charter Handy ↗ " >}}
 {{< /cards >}}

+You might hear about the *Eisenhower Matrix* as well - A time management tool that helps you prioritize tasks by dividing them into four categories based on urgency and importance.

 Get ready to organize **effective meetings**:

 {{< cards cols="2" >}}